 State Grant Funds Conservation Education, Strategies

-Essex County, with its miles of shoreline, is especially vulnerable to climate change.
-The impact is already being felt by families who derive their economic livelihood from fishing and clamming, and the hundreds of businesses dependent on the dollars that tourism brings.
+The urgency of the work is underscored by the impacts already being felt by the impacted property owners, families who derive their economic livelihood from fishing and clamming, and the hundreds of businesses dependent on the dollars that tourism brings.

 Greenbelt is grateful to several professional and staff photographers whose work is featured prominently within our website.

 Thank you Jerry Monkman / ecophotography.com, Lynne Holton, Kindra Clineff, Adrian Scholes and John Raleigh.